-Getting Gyromag Systems in Warframe is a real catch-22 situation; you can purchase them for 1,000 Vox Solaris standing from Little Duck, but you need to be at the rank of Hand with the Vox Solaris syndicate to be able to make such purchase; to level up to the rank of Agent (which precedes the rank of Hand) with Vox Solaris, you need 15 Gyromag Systems along with 10 Vega Toroids and some other items as sacrifice.
+Getting Gyromag Systems in Warframe is a real catch-22 situation; you can purchase them for 1,000 Vox Solaris standing from Little Duck, but you need to be at the rank of Hand with the Vox Solaris syndicate to be able to make such purchase; to level up to the rank of Agent (which precedes the rank of Hand) with Vox Solaris, you need 15 Gyromag Systems along with 10 Vega Toroids and some other items as a sacrifice.
 Many Warframe players have been stuck in this kind of situation where you need Gyromag Systems to upgrade to a rank where you’re allowed to purchase these same Gyromag Systems; if you find yourself in this kind of situation, this article provides everything you need to know to get Gyromag Systems in Warframe.

-Now before continuing, there’s one thing you must take note about Gyromag Systems in Warframe: getting them is hard, for most players.
+Before continuing, there’s one thing you must note about Gyromag Systems in Warframe: getting them is hard, for most players.
 The difficulty is not actually in acquiring the item, but in the requirements for upgrading to the ranks in which getting the item is possible.
 It’s the consequence of a terrible design choice of the Vox Solaris Syndicate system on the part of the game’s designers, but until a patch is released to fix that, you can make do with the techniques outlined below.

 The Different Ways to get Gyromag Systems

 Let’s take a look at all the available ways to get Gyromag Systems in Warframe, even if they’re all not feasible.
 These are listed below in increasing order of difficulty: